Kingpin (character): Publication history

 The Kingpin first appears in The Amazing Spider-Man #50 (July 1967), and was created by writer Stan Lee and artist John Romita Sr., who based his physical appearance on actors Sydney Greenstreet and Robert Middleton.

-In his debut story arc in The Amazing Spider-Man #50–52, the Kingpin is portrayed purely as a crime lord, albeit one who tends to be unusually hands-on in his criminal dealings.
+In his debut story arc in The Amazing Spider-Man #50–52 titled "Spider-Man No More!", the Kingpin is portrayed purely as a crime lord, albeit one who tends to be unusually hands-on in his criminal dealings.
 In his subsequent appearances, also written by Lee, he becomes more of a typical supervillain, employing fantastic devices to further his criminal capers.
 In the early 1980s, the character evolved further.
-A series of appearances in Daredevil by writer/penciler Frank Miller depicted the Kingpin as a scheming, cold-blooded crime lord who consistently stayed beyond the reach of the law.
+A series of appearances in Daredevil, starting with issue #170 (May 1981) by writer/penciler Frank Miller, depicted the Kingpin as a scheming, cold-blooded crime lord who consistently stayed beyond the reach of the law.
 This remained the character's dominant form for decades as the Kingpin became widely regarded as Daredevil's archenemy.
 He continues to be a recurring opponent of Spider-Man, Daredevil, Echo, and the Punisher.

 Fictional character biography

-Wilson Grant Fisk began his life as a poor child in New York City, bullied by his classmates due to his obesity.
-Fisk began training himself in physical combat, using his new-found strength to form a gang of his former tormentors that terrorized the surrounding neighborhoods.
-He was eventually discovered by mob boss Don Rigoletto, who hired him and his best friend as bodyguards, and Fisk worked his way up until he became Rigoletto's right-hand man.
+Wilson Grant Fisk began his life as a poor child in New York City.
+Enduring bullying from his classmates because of his obesity, Fisk trained himself in physical combat and eventually used his new-found strength to form a gang of his former tormentors that terrorized the surrounding neighborhoods.
+He was soon discovered by mob boss Don Rigoletto, who hired his best friend and him as bodyguards, and Fisk worked his way up Rigoletto's ranks until he became the Don's right-hand man.
 He then turned on his mentor, eliminating him and taking control of his men and business interests, before expanding his new empire until he had become one of the most powerful figures in New York's criminal underworld, earning the name "Kingpin".

 While the Kingpin enjoyed a long tenure in his new position, he also garnered enemies in the form of the Maggia and the terrorist group Hydra.
 The two groups joined forces to attack Fisk's empire, causing him to flee to Japan after losing most of his assets.
-There, he started a legitimate spice exporting business and used the profits to return to New York, organizing his old followers and starting a war to destroy the Maggia.
+There, he started a legitimate spice-exporting business and used the profits to return to New York, organizing his old followers and starting a war to destroy the Maggia.
 The resulting chaos allowed Fisk to easily step back in and gain back everything he had lost.

-Fisk attempted to form a coalition of New York's crime families after hearing that the vigilante Spider-Man had disappeared and ordered the abduction of J. Jonah Jameson to silence his reporting on the Kingpin's crimes, but Spider-Man returned and foiled his plans, in what became Fisk's first confrontation with the web-slinger.
+Fisk attempted to form a coalition of New York's crime families after hearing that the vigilante Spider-Man had disappeared and ordered the abduction of J. Jonah Jameson to silence his reporting on the Kingpin's crimes, but Spider-Man returned and foiled his plans, in what became Fisk's first confrontation with Spider-Man.